 Stop Orphaned Data: The Guide to Nested Schema.org Architecture

-The Problem: The "Orphaned Product" Risk
+The Problem: The Orphaned Product Risk

-In traditional SEO, developers often dump distinct schema blocks into the <head> of a page: one block for Product, one block for BreadcrumbList, and one block for Organization.
+In traditional SEO, developers often dump distinct schema blocks into the <head> of a page: one block for Product, one for BreadcrumbList, one for Organization.
+To a keyword-based crawler (Googlebot circa 2015), this was fine.
+It saw the keywords and indexed them.
+To a semantic AI agent (GPT-4o, Perplexity), this is a broken graph.

-If you have a Product object and an Organization object sitting side-by-side but not connected, the AI views the product as an "Orphan."
+If you have a Product object and an Organization object sitting side-by-side but not connected, the AI views the product as an orphan.

 The Solution: The offeredBy Bridge